royaltm/spectrusty-tutorial/step3.md

 This is a part of the [tutorial] for the [SPECTRUSTY] library.

+In this part you can learn how to load and save data using `.tap` files.

 ![Step 3](ingame-step3.png)

 Step 3 - R Tape loading error